 US Nanny Institute on May 5, 2020

 In today’s world, children are exposed to technology and the internet from a young age.
 Today’s technology allows us to connect with others in ways that were only imagined a few years ago.
-Parents may live feed their child’s activities so far away friends and family can also experience them.
+Parents and nannies may live feed their child’s activities so far away friends and family can also experience them.
 They may use internet access to check on their child throughout the day.
 Even children’s toys are evolving, and many interactive toys are linked to the internet.
 According to the National Center of Education Statistics, almost 50% of American children ages three and four access the internet from their homes.